MartinvonBerg/wp-strip-image-metadata/README.md

 ## Changelog

+### 1.2.0 - 2023-05-02
+* Updates for translation including bugfixes and German translation added.

 ### 1.1.0 - 2023-05-01
 * Updates for phpstan check with level 8.
-Only 8 error messages remain, but these are due to inconstent type definitions in WP funtions.
+Only 8 error messages remain, but these are due to inconstent type definitions in WP functions.
 No functional changes.
 Readme update.

 ### 1.0 - 2023-04-27